bcw222/chromium-website/site/administrators/diagnostic-mode/index.md

 This shows a run where all tests passed.
 If a test fails it will be marked with a **\[FAIL\]** entry.

+### How to run (MacOS only)

+1. Can be run with Chrome running
+2. Open terminal
+3. Change directory (cd) to the directory of Google Chrome.
+            /Applications/Google Chrome.app/Contents/MacOS/
+4. Type ./Google\ Chrome --diagnostics \[enter\]